joe-thirtytwonineteen/graql/README.md

         return bookService.create( req )
     }

     // N+1 helper for when people fetch book.author across 50 books!
+We'll autodetect if this this becomes
+    // a list or mapped batch fetch based on your method signature, and conventionally create a named
+    // "authorDataLoader" you can use anywhere else.
     @GraQLBatchFetch
     fun author( books:Collection<Book> ): List<Author> {

         return authorsById = bookService.findAuthorsByIdIn( books.map{ it.authorId } )
     }
 }